MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 ### Pattern matching

-One way of doing pattern matching is to scale the filter to match according to the size of the searched item.
+One way of doing ==pattern matching== is to ==scale the filter to match according to the size of the searched item==.
 However, another common use of convolution is pattern matching in images of different sizes, so with ==multi-scale representation==.
-The patter to match has always the same dimension, but the image is scaled each time.
+The ==patter to match has always the same dimension, but the image is scaled each time==.

-Before ==downsampling== though it is necessary to apply a Gaussian to avoid aliasing:scre\
+Before ==downsampling== though it is ==necessary to apply a Gaussian to avoid aliasing==

 ![](./static/FDS/multiscale.png)